2017 Amarnath Yatra massacre: Reactions

-"Rediff" reported the attack as the worst attack carried out on the annual pilgrimage since 2001.
+Rediff reported the attack as the worst attack carried out on the annual pilgrimage since 2001.

 The attack was condemned by many including Prime Minister of India Narendra Modi, Union Home Minister of India Rajnath Singh, Chief Minister of J&K Mehbooba Mufti, National Conference party leader Omar Abdullah.
 Several Organisations, such as J&K National Conference (JKNC), Indian National Congress, Vishwa Hindu Parishad, National Panthers Party, etc. condemned the attack and called for a strike in Jammu Valley in protest against the attack.
 Also, Mobile and Internet services were suspended in Jammu region in view of the attack as a measure to prevent any kind of rumour mongering.

-Locally, the political party Jammu and Kashmir Pradesh Congress Committee (JKPCC) President G A Mir condemned the attack and described it as shocking and highly shameful.
+The local political party (Jammu and Kashmir Pradesh Congress Committee)'s president, G A Mir, condemned the attack and described it as shocking and highly shameful.
 More than 200 activists of the JKPCC thronged the Rehari belt of Jammu city and held protests against the killing of pilgrims.
 They raised anti-government and anti-BJP slogans and demanded that the government should be sacked.

-The protestors in the Jammu Division burnt Pakistani flags in protest of the terrorist attack.
+Protesters in the Jammu Division burnt Pakistani flags in protest of the terrorist attack.
 They expressed a lack of confidence in the Mehbooba Mufti government and demanded the imposition of Governor's Rule in the State.
 After being blamed for the attack by the police, a LeT spokesman condemned the attack and termed it un-Islamic.
 They denied they were involved in the attack, blaming it instead on the Indian intelligence agencies.